INTEGRITE Eco-design at the heart of our development

 What is eco-design?

-According to AFNOR (Agence Française de Normalisation): "Eco-design involves integrating environmental considerations into the design of a product or service, and throughout all stages of its life cycle".
+According to AFNOR (French Standardization Agency): "Eco-design consists of integrating environmental considerations into the design of a product or service and throughout all stages of its life cycle."

-And according to ADEME (Agence de l'environnement et de la maîtrise de l'énergie): The concepts of eco-design were established at international level in 2002, with the publication of the ISO/TR 14062 standard.
-This specifies that eco-design aims to "integrate environmental aspects into product design and development".
-France defined the first documentation on the subject in 1998, in the now-defunct FD X 30-310 standard.
-ADEME made a major contribution to this, then represented France at international level and acted as secretariat for the drafting of ISO 14062.
+And according to ADEME (French Environment and Energy Management Agency): The concepts of eco-design were established internationally in 2002 with the publication of the ISO/TR 14062 standard.
+This standard specifies that eco-design aims to "integrate environmental aspects into the design and development of products."
+It should be noted that France defined the first documentation booklet on the subject in 1998 in the now repealed standard called FD X 30-310.
+ADEME contributed significantly to this, then represented France at the international level and provided the secretariat for the drafting of ISO 14062.

-In addition to the quality labels corresponding to the type of agriculture (EU, Demeter), fair trade (WFTO), small producers (Trust Organic Farming) and type of tea (Théiers sauvages), we also affix the Info-tri Point Vert to guide you on sorting instructions, and the FSC™ and PEFC™ logos (labels signifying that the paper comes from sustainably managed forests).
+We therefore display: quality labels corresponding to organic (EU), biodynamic (Demeter), fair trade (WFTO), and biodiversity (Elephant Friendly) farming methods; we also display the Info-tri label for sorting instructions, and the FSC™ and PEFC™ logos (labels indicating that the paper comes from sustainably managed forests).

-Joining Éco-emballages, now Citeo (one of the two eco-organizations approved by the State to organize, supervise and support the recycling of household packaging in France), means for us taking into account the end-of-life of our packaging, which corresponds to our overall environmental analysis (eco-design, waste sorting and recovery, etc.).
+We are also members of Éco-emballages, now Citeo (one of two eco-organizations approved by the French government to organize, supervise, and support the recycling of household packaging in France), and take into account the end of life of our packaging.

 What materials do we use for our packaging?